Data-Statiker/VIM-XML/README.md

 or in VIM :help xmlexpander

 ### Whats New

+Version 0.4
+- Bugfix Whitespace between xml-tags creates no ">" anymore

 Version 0.3
 - New name: xmlexpander
 - Redefine functions and variables (xmlexpander)
 - New function xmlexpander#isContentText(text) to check if a text has to be harmonized

 ### Installation